 The bill’s titles are written by its sponsor.

 Sponsor.
 Senior Senator for Idaho.
 Republican.

 115th Congress (2017–2019)

-This bill was introduced on June 15, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 15, 2017, in a previous session of Congress, but it did not receive a vote.

 Jun 15, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 1361 (115th) was a bill in the United States Congress.